grassrootseconomics/docs.grassecon.org/docs/edu/case_study.md

 Within the community there is a group that saves money together, they have a structured chama/tontine/VSLA whereby they provide financial support to the internal members through a collective savings pool.
 They call themselves ‘Binguni’, and they want a better life for themselves, and their families.

-## Creating a CIC
+## Creating a CAV

-Members of the Binguni group have heard of Community Inclusion Currencies (called Sarafu in Kenya) that help empower marginalized communities to take charge of their own livelihoods and economic future.
+Members of the Binguni group have heard of Community Asset Vouchers (CAVs) that help empower marginalized communities to take charge of their own livelihoods and economic future.
 They connect with a core service provider (CSP) who are prepared to help them through the process.
 The CSP begins to engage with the community, local government, community elders and leaders to ascertain whether the community has sufficient latent capacity and resources, paired with a demand for the realization of the potential of both.

 > The community group engages with a Core Service Provider to learn

 **A Core Service Provider(CSP) works with Binguni to map the resources and capacity of the community, to gauge latent/potential abundance amongst them and the area.
 Once mapped, the CSP brings awareness to the community of the available resources and capacity.

 The community group is now aware of their potential, but with the local deficit of national currency to create market liquidity.
 They lack the instrument with which to trade with each other in order to develop an economy around their available resources and capacity.
-An CSP trains the community group on the value of Community Inclusion Currencies.
+An CSP trains the community group on the value of Community Asset Vouchers.

 The community group decides to issue their own Community Inclusion Currency - a tradable Voucher, redeemable for the collective goods and services within the group.
-The group gathers, and each member presents the quantity of goods or services they have to offer within a month (either as a month’s value, or 12% of a year’s value) and are willing to provide in exchange for the vouchers (CICs) that they will create.
+The group gathers, and each member presents the quantity of goods or services they have to offer within a month (either as a month’s value, or 12% of a year’s value) and are willing to provide in exchange for the vouchers (CAVs) that they will create.
 They denominate their offerings in national currency, and there is a collective verification of that value by elders, chiefs, and others.

 ## Joining a Economic Commons

 > The community group becomes part of an Economic Commons

-In order to issue their own CIC, the group needs to enter into three agreements, in this order:
+In order to issue their own CAV, the group needs to enter into three agreements, in this order:

 1. An Economic Commons Agreement: this is an agreement every member has to sign individually, and is effectively a terms and conditions of the full ecosystem.
 2. A Membership Agreement: this agreement exists between the members of the group (Binguni), and ensures that: